 - The multi-year makeover from Downtown Disney to Disney Springs more than doubled the number of locations.
 Today, more than 150 venues call Disney Springs home.

-- Entertainment ranges from street musicians to shows at Cirque du Soleil and House of Blues–in all, 25 different acts every night.
+- Entertainment ranges from unique specialty acts to live music–in all, 25 different acts every night.

-- Shopping ranges from unique boutiques to high-end brand name retailers to Disney locations to everything in between.
+- Shopping ranges from Disney-inspired merchandise to unique boutiques and top brand name retailers.

 - Uniqueness stamps many shopping/dining/entertainment venues.
 In Town Center, UNIQLO’s Disney Springs location is the first in the southeast U.S. for the Japanese retailer.
 Dessert lovers can order from a cupcake-dispensing ATM at Sprinkles.
 Guests to the rooftop lounge of the Coca-Cola Store can pick from more than 100 drink choices.
-Vintage cars drive right onto the lake at The BOATHOUSE, among the waterfront restaurants and bars of The Landing.
-The Lego Store, Rainforest Café, World of Disney and Dockside Margaritas help anchor Marketplace.
-Or guests go for strikes, spares and sushi at Splitsville Luxury Lanes (West Side, home to House of Blues, Characters in Flight tethered balloon experience and the breathtaking performances of Cirque du Soleil).
+Vintage cars drive right into the lake at The BOATHOUSE, among the waterfront restaurants and bars of The Landing.
+The LEGO Store, Rainforest Café, World of Disney and Dockside Margaritas help anchor Marketplace.
+Or guests go for strikes, spares and sushi at Splitsville Luxury Lanes (West Side).

 - Designated parking spaces for Guests with Disabilities are available in both the Orange and Lime garages.
 Wheelchair, ECV and stroller rentals are available in the nearby Sundries location at the Town Center bus loop.

-- Dining choices range from grab-and-go kiosks to food trucks to fast casual to table service to destination experiences.
-Disney Springs boasts five James Beard Award-winning chefs: Masaharu Morimoto (Morimoto Asia), Art Smith (Chef Art Smith’s Homecoming Kitchen and Southern Shine), Rick Bayless (Frontera Cocina), Tony Mantuano (Portobello), Wolfgang Puck (Wolfgang Puck Café).
+- Dining choices range from grab-and-go kiosks and food trucks to fast casual and table service.
+Disney Springs boasts five James Beard Award-winning chefs: Masaharu Morimoto (Morimoto Asia), Art Smith (Chef Art Smith’s Homecoming Kitchen and Southern Shine), Rick Bayless (Frontera Cocina), Tony Mantuano (Terralina – coming soon) and Wolfgang Puck (Wolfgang Puck Bar & Grill – coming soon).
 More than 50 food and beverage locations are open now, with more to come.

 - More than 57,000 recycled bricks from nearby Rollins College were used in the hardscape of The Landing, one of the four Disney Springs neighborhoods.